dontsovcmc/SmartGreenHouse/README.md

 3. run init.sh to download external libraries
 4. download NewLiquidCrystal library manual to ./library folder
 5. run run.sh to compile and upload sketch to arduino
+6. if #define LOGGING, you can see debug info reading COM port. run serial.sh

+## Electric ball Valve control

+Valve has 3 pins(GND, open, close) by default 12V.
+But the power of Arduino is 5V.
+I invert power by solder and got PWR, open, close.
+Now I can use Transistor to move it.
+Arduino pins open Transistors and got GND on open or close pin.

+Algorith:
+1. open pin turn on for 5 seconds (motor works).
+2. open pin turn off.
+Valve is open.
+3. enjoy
+4. closing pin turn on for 5 seconds (motor works).
+5. closing pin turn off.
+Valse is close.

 # Additional libraries